 In this post, we will discuss the various factors that restrict an HP Printer from connecting to Wi-Fi and will guide you with the various methods by which you can resolve the problem.
 Read on!

-could be frustrating, especially when you rely on your Wi-Fi-enabled devices for printing.
+Issues like could be frustrating, especially when you rely on your Wi-Fi-enabled devices for printing.
 One of the most common reasons behind such occurrences is poor wireless reach of routers.
 Yes, even if your wireless router is a leading router brand, if you don’t keep the router and your printer in close surroundings, the printer can’t connect to the wireless network.
 Secondly, if you are not using the correct Wi-Fi password to connect the printer to the wireless network, you’ll notice that the HP Printer won’t connect to WiFi.
 Additionally, it is equally important that you connect to the correct wireless network.

 Apart from the few reasons, mentioned above, the below-mentioned factors will make you wonder why HP printer is not connecting to WiFi: